 Do you ever feel bored or dissatisfied with your job?
 Are you looking for some excitement after graduating?
 Why not teach in Essex?
-When we at Billericay SCITT ask local teachers why teaching is such a exciting job, many of them tell us it’s the variety they enjoy, and the opportunity to provide young people with unforgettable and enriching experiences is a big part of that, so we asked some teachers to tell us about their most exciting teaching experiences.
+When we at BEC Teacher Training ask local teachers why teaching is such an exciting job, many of them tell us it’s the variety they enjoy, and the opportunity to provide young people with unforgettable and enriching experiences is a big part of that, so we asked some teachers to tell us about their most exciting teaching experiences.

 We started by talking to Fiona, Head of Sixth Form at an Essex school, who leads World Challenge trips every summer.
 She told us it’s a privilege to be able to broaden students’ horizons and give them unforgettable, empowering experiences.
 Students and staff have enjoyed horse riding over the Mongolian Steppe, sleeping the night in a Bolivian salt hotel on the Uyuni Salt Flats and zip wiring across the forest canopy in Swaziland.
 Most importantly though, they have learnt to use their initiative, to be independent and resilient, and have had their eyes opened to the wider world beyond the classroom that is just waiting to be discovered.